proloyd/DstRF/README.md

  This repository contains the implementation of our direct TRF estimation algorithm in python (version 3.6 and above).

- Reguirements:
+ Requirements:
  -----------
 Eelbrain ([Download/ Installation Instructions](https://eelbrain.readthedocs.io/en/latest/reference.html))

- How to use use:
+ How to use:
  --------------
  1. Clone the repo and install using pip.
  3. Suppose we are interested in subject `XXXX`.
  2. Create forward source model using MNE-python.
 Convert it into NDVar format and save as a pickled file under `fwdsol` folder:
   `XXXX-vol-7-fwd.pickled`
- 3. Create `predictors` folder containing pickled stimulus variables for different conditions in NDVar format:
+ 3. Create `predictors` folder containing pickled stimulus variables for different conditions in NDVar format.
  Suppose there are two conditions, then the file contains:
     `stim_h.pickled`
     `stim_l.pickled`
- 4. Create `meg_XXXX` folder containing pickled meg recordings in NDVar format:
+ 4. Create `meg_XXXX` folder containing pickled meg recordings in NDVar format.
  Suppose there are three repetitions for each conditions, then this folder contains:
     `meg_h0.pickled`
     `meg_h1.pickled`